-- 1. Substitutes with valid teaching certificates. - Service may be rendered in any capacity for any number of days.
-If employed on more than an "itinerant basis" (employment for 40 days or less by a school district in a school year) such persons will be employed in an area for which they are certified. - 2.
-Substitutes without a valid certificate, but who are completing collegiate study towards certification at the rate of not less than six semester hours per year. - Services may be rendered in any capacity for any number of days, in any number of school districts.
-If employed on more than an "itinerant basis," such persons will be employed in an area for which they are seeking certification. - 3.
-Substitutes without a valid certificate and who are not working toward certification.
+1. Substitutes with valid teaching certificates.

+Service may be rendered in any capacity for any number of days.
+If employed on more than an "itinerant basis" such persons will be employed in an area for which they are certified.

+2. Substitutes without a valid certificate, but who are completing collegiate study towards certification at the rate of not less than six semester hours per year.

+Services may be rendered in any capacity for any number of days, in any number of school districts.
+If employed on more than an "itinerant basis," such persons will be employed in an area for which they are seeking certification.

+3. Substitutes without a valid certificate and who are not working toward certification.

 Service may be rendered in New York State public schools for no more than 40 days in a given school district in a school year.
+If a district superintendent or a superintendent certifies that the district or BOCES has conducted a good faith recruitment search and there are no available certified teachers that can perform the duties of such position, these individuals can be employed up to 90 days.
+In rare circumstances, a district or BOCES may hire a substitute teacher beyond the 90 days, if a district superintendent or superintendent attests that a good faith recruitment search has been conducted and that there are still no available certified teachers who can perform the duties of such position and that a particular substitute teacher is needed to work with a specific class or group of students until the end of the school year.
+See Part 80-5 regulations for additional information and sunset date in 2018.